sihaohuanguc/sihaohuanguc.github.io/README.md

 Welcome to my homepage!
 Feel free to navigate through all the pages.
 I have tried to ensure that the content is presented in a simple and easy-to-read manner.

 # News
-1. I'm doing a summer internship at [Daiichi Sankyo](https://www.daiichisankyo.com)!
-2. We just submitted a new manuscript!
+1. We just submitted a new manuscript!
 Hope we'll not get the rejection letter too quickly!

 # Contact
 Email: sihaohuang1024@gmail.com